 He felt something cold on his throat.
 A sliding, burning sensation.
 Warm blood poured down on his shirt.
 On his pants.
 He fell to his knees.
 Holding a hand on the wound he looked up.

-A shadow ran down the path and into the darkness.
-Silence fell over the crows in the dead tree.
+A shadow ran down the path.
+He disappeared into the shadows further down.
+After a while silence fell over the crows in the dead tree.